RayP2P/php-signaler/README.md

 3. POSIX and PCNTL extensions for PHP

 ## Install
-About enviroment, you can review the webpage from [Workerman](http://www.workerman.net "Workerman")
 ### CentOS

 	yum install php-cli php-process git gcc php-devel php-pear libevent-devel -y

-Basically this is already support you to run this project,but if you are face to more than 1000 connections, please read Optimize character.
+Basically this is already support you to run this project.
+But if you are face to more than 1000 connections, please read Optimize character.

 ### Optimize